Combodo/iTop/readme.txt

-Fix an issue that prevented the creation of Logical Interfaces Add reconciliation keys for SLT in order to allow import for SLT having the same name Remove wrong dependency to service_id on parent_request_id (for ITIL tickets)
+Fix an issue that prevented the creation of Logical Interfaces Add reconciliation keys for SLT in order to allow import for SLT having the same name Remove wrong dependency to service_id on parent_request_id (for ITIL tickets) Fixed typos in the sample data for the service subcategories

 Miscellaneous fixes
 -------------------